 We had our own set of equipment but because of my dive computer battery died and pressure tests are hard to find around here, they gave me one to borrow for free.
 Because of our budget we did not have time to include some other dive sites around Les Saintes.
 From what I heard and the pictures I saw this is worth a few dives as well, especially if you like to search for small creatures.

 Les Saintes, Terre-de-Haut, is reachable by ferry from the 'main islands' of Guadeloupe.
 As staying overnight at Les Saintes can be quite expensive I would recommend you to CALL the dive center and book in advance.
 Sec Pâté is scheduled only a few times a week and, of course, when the boat is fully booked you can not join...

 One funny thing to note: Do NOT mix-up Guadeloupe in the French Caribbean with Guadelupe in Mexico, a great white shark destination.

 Special thanks to our dive buddy Christian Queguiner for a great dive and letting us use some of his underwater photos of Sec Pâté.
-It was a pleasure diving together and I will never remember his running water bottle on board, filled with rum.
+It was a pleasure diving together and I will never remember his water bottle filled with rum.
 Diving like a pirate in the Caribbean, aaaarch.

 Dive o'clock "It's dive o'clock somewhere!"